mdn/content/files/en-us/web/api/htmlmediaelement/msplaytosource/index.md

 ## Value

-_PlayTo_ is a mean through which an app can connect local playback/display for audio, video, and img elements to a remote device.
+_PlayTo_ enables an app can connect local playback/display for audio, video, and img elements to a remote device.
 For more information, see the [Windows.Media.PlayTo](https://docs.microsoft.com/en-us/uwp/api/windows.media.playto?view=winrt-22000)
 APIs.